couchbase/cbft/DESIGN.md

 The Cfg system has a data-changes subscription feature, so programs can be notified when data in the distributed Cfg changes.
-We'll use this feature and introduce a new, separate, standalone planner program which will be used as a cluster-wide singleton.  ns-server's global, master node ("the president") will spawn, re-spawn and stop this new Managed, Global Planner (MGP) process.
+We'll use this feature and introduce a new, separate, standalone planner-like program which will be used as a cluster-wide singleton.  ns-server's master facilities will spawn, re-spawn and stop a single instance of this new Managed, Global Planner (MGP) process (just a single instance throughout the entire cluster).

 The MGP is roughly equivalent to...

     cbft -tags=planner ...

-There's a possibilility ns-server's global master node might actually not be the only master, as there might be potential races between concurrent masters.
-That's ok, as cbft's planner will use CAS-like semantics in the Cfg to determine winnders.
+There's a possibilility ns-server's master facilities might actually have more than one master running with potential races between concurrent masters.
+That's suboptimal but ok, as cbft's planner (and MGP) will use CAS-like features in the Cfg to determine Cfg update race winners.

 Of note, an Enterprise Edition of cbftint might ship with a more advanced planner program, such as a planner than moves PIndexes with